Chase McLaughlin: Jacksonville Jaguars

 On November 10, 2020, the Jacksonville Jaguars signed McLaughlin off of the Vikings' practice squad to fill in for the injured Josh Lambo.
 McLaughlin was placed on the reserve/COVID-19 list by the team on November 24, and activated six days later.
 McLaughlin was waived by the Jaguars after they promoted Aldrick Rosas to the active roster on December 12.

 New York Jets

 On December 14, 2020, McLaughlin was claimed off waivers by the New York Jets.
 On January 2, 2021, McLaughlin was promoted to full-time starter after the Jets' decision to cut Sam Ficken.
+In his time with the Jaguars and Jets, he finished converting four out of five field goal attempts and five out of six extra point attempts in the 2020 season.

 McLaughlin was waived on May 7, 2021.